QubesOS/qubes-doc/user/advanced-topics/usb-qubes.md

 you've already hidden that USB controller from dom0, you must revert the procedure by removing the `rd.qubes.hide_all_usb` option and employ an alternative strategy for protecting your system by physically disconnecting other devices during startup.

-You should also add the `usbcore.authorized_default=0` option, which prevents the initialization of non-input devices.
+**Qubes 4.1 only:** You should also add the `usbcore.authorized_default=0` option, which prevents the initialization of non-input devices.
 (Qubes ships with a USBGuard configuration that allows only input devices when `usbcore.authorized_default=0` is set.)

-### How to enable a USB keyboard on a separate USB controller
+### Qubes 4.1: How to enable a USB keyboard on a separate USB controller

 When using a USB keyboard on a system with multiple USB controllers, we recommend that you designate one of them exclusively for the keyboard (and